 Rosado-Seijo is an artist who uses collective processes to work with specific communities.
 When he was invited to collaborate with MoMA’s Department of Education as part of the Catalyst Program, he set out to tell visitors stories from voices they don’t typically hear.
 This audio playlist is the result of a collective effort driven by the nine officers involved in the project.
 Like Rosado-Seijo, they are artists themselves and their creative practices give them unique perspectives on the Museum and its collection.
 Join them to hear about how a modernist sculpture inspires graffiti, how being in uniform makes you feel invisible, finding self-love through daily visits to one painting, and other accounts from the front lines of the Museum.

-To listen to Beyond the Uniform, download MoMA’s app, visit moma.org/audio, or pick up a device at an Audio desk in the Museum.
+To listen to Beyond the Uniform, download MoMA’s app, visit moma.org/audio.

-Download a location guide for a list of Beyond the Uniform audio stops, or pick one up at the Audio desk in the main lobby.
+Download a location guide for a list of Beyond the Uniform audio stops.

 Chemi Rosado-Seijo is a socially engaged artist based in San Juan, Puerto Rico.
 Since 2002, he has worked with residents of the El Cerro community, a neighborhood south of San Juan, to present public art projects, workshops, and other community initiatives.
 In 2006, together with legendary skateboarder Roberto “Boly” Cortez, they inaugurated La Perla’s Bowl, a sculpture built with residents of San Juan’s La Perla community that functions as both a skate ramp and a pool.
 From 2009 to 2013, Rosado-Seijo organized exhibitions in his apartment in Santurce, creating a center for meeting and exchange in the Puerto Rican contemporary art scene.
 Since 2014 he has organized the annual La Perla Portrait Kite Festival, a community event for making and flying kites over the Atlantic coastline.
 His first solo exhibition in the US, Chemi Rosado-Seijo: Communities in Motion/Comunidades en Movimiento, opened at Georgetown University in January 2020.